\(\renewcommand\AA{\text{Å}}\)

 Details for GSAS-II use on these specific platforms follows below:

-• Linux: Note that GSAS-II does not get a lot of testing in Linux by us, but is used fairly widely on this platform nonetheless.
-We provide an installer that includes Python and needed packages for Intel-compatible Linuxes, but compatibility with older and very new versions of Linux can sometimes be tricky as compatibility libraries may be needed – not always easy to do.
-It may be better to use your Linux distribution’s versions of Python and packages (typically done with a software tool such as apt or yum.)
-You may possibly need to use pip as well.
-For an example on how that is done see the 32-bit Raspberry Pi OS instructions: https://subversion.xray.aps.anl.gov/trac/pyGSAS/wiki/InstallPiLinux.
+• Intel Linux: Note that GSAS-II does not get a lot of testing in Linux by us, but is used fairly widely on this platform nonetheless.
+We provide an installer here that includes Python and needed packages for Intel-compatible Linuxes, but compatibility with older and very new versions of Linux can sometimes be tricky as compatibility libraries may be needed – not always easy to do.
+It may be better to use your Linux distribution’s versions of Python and packages (typically done with a software tool such as apt or yum or pip.
+See https://advancedphotonsource.github.io/GSAS-II-tutorials/install-pip.html for more information.

-Will GSAS-II run on Linux with other types of CPUs?
+• Non-Intel Linux: Will GSAS-II run on Linux with other types of CPUs?
 That will mostly depend on support for Python and wxPython on that CPU.
-If those run, you can likely build the GSAS-II binaries with gcc & gfortran.
+If those can be used, you can likely build the GSAS-II binaries with gcc & gfortran.
 Expect to modify the SConstruct file.

-• Raspberry Pi (ARM) Linux: GSAS-II has been installed on both 32-bit and the 64-bit version of the Raspberry Pi OS (formerly called Raspbian) and compiled binaries are provided.
-It may be possible to use these binaries with Ubuntu Linux for this platform, but this has not been tried.
+Raspberry Pi (ARM) Linux: GSAS-II has been installed on both 32-bit and the 64-bit version of the Raspberry Pi OS (formerly called Raspbian) and compiled binaries are provided at present for both, but the 32-bit support may not continue.
+It is expected that these binaries will also function on Ubuntu Linux for Raspberry Pi, but this has not been tried.
 The performance of GSAS-II on a Raspberry Pi is not blindingly fast, but one can indeed run GSAS-II on a motherboard that costs only $15 (perhaps even one that costs $5) and uses <5 Watts!

 GSAS-II requires a standard Python interpreter to be installed, as well as several separately-developed packages that are not supplied with Python, as are described below.
 While for some packages, we have not seen much dependence on versions, for others we do find significant differences; this is also discussed further below.
 The GSAS-II GUI will warn about Python and packages versions that are believed to be problematic, as defined in variable GSASIIdataGUI.versionDict, but for new installations we are currently recommending the following interpreter/package versions: